Degrees and Certifications:

 - stapler with staples

-WHERE DO I GO FOR MY SCIENCE CLASS?
+WHERE DO I GO FOR MY SCIENCE CLASS IN GOOGLE CLASSROOM?

-For security reasons, please visit your google classroom for the link.
-In google classroom, go to the Stream page.
+For security reasons, please visit your Google classroom for the link.
+Ask the teacher for the class code to be added to the classroom.

 Email me at email@example.com for questions regarding assignments, grades, and other classroom related concerns.

-I will respond/acknowledge student and parent emails within 24 hours during contract hours (7:30 AM-2:30 PM)
+I will respond/acknowledge student and parent emails within 24 hours during contract hours (8:30 AM-3:30 PM)

 How is work submitted?